JWI Live and Work Initiative

 Spirituality

-As someone who dealt with chronic homelessness for 8 years (2009-2017) due to the loss of my job as a store manager.
-I was a single mother of two gems and because I could not find employment or the proper resources in a timely manner, I lost our home and vehicle.
-With systems not working together, I did not understand how to navigate or advocate for my needs to help myself out of my situation.
+My family experienced chronic homelessness for 8 years (2009-2017).
+I was a single mother of two gems and lost my job and because I could not find employment or the proper resources in a timely manner, I lost our home and vehicle within months.
+With systems not working together, I did not understand how to navigate or advocate for my needs to help myself out of the situation.
 That sent me into a downward spiral, eventually leading me to live from place to place with a shelter in between.
-Struggling to stay employed and to find landlords that would help me gain stable housing so I could stay employed, was very challenging.
-Once I gained stable employment, I still could not find a landlord that would help me because I could not show I made 3 times the amount of rent for a two bedroom and I had 1 too many children for a 1 bedroom, so I financed a car to sleep in with my youngest gem and had a friend watch after my oldest.
+When I did find employment, it was a struggle to find landlords that would help me with affordable, stable housing, what was needed to stay employed.
+Once I gained stable employment, I still could not find a landlord that would help me because I could not show I made 3 times the amount of rent for a two bedroom and I had 1 child too many for a 1 bedroom, so I financed a car to sleep in with my youngest gem and had a friend watch after my oldest.
 That ultimately led to a brief lapse in parenting, with me having to send both my children to live with my church family until I was able to care for them properly because I was estranged from my family.
 Not sure how to navigate through the hopelessness and helplessness at the time, the thought of taking my life seemed to be the only solution to this problem...

 This initiative is important to me because people are important to me.
-I want to give the wisdom, knowledge and inspiration of breaking the chains of chronic homelessness I did not get when I went through.
-I remember the cries for someone to H.E.L.P. me, the struggles of just needing a job to get housing, or get into an education program just to get housing.
-When you are homeless, struggling mentally... financially... physically... emotionally... internally... you feel like you have no place in neighborhoods, families, or society as a whole.
+I want to give the wisdom, knowledge, and inspiration of breaking the chains of chronic homelessness I did not get when I went through.
+I remember the cries for someone to H.E.L.P. me, the struggles of just needing a job or a mandatory education program just to get housing.
+When you are homeless, struggling mentally... financially... physically... emotionally... internally... you feel like you have no place in communities, families, or society as a whole.
 Doubt starts, questions form, and reality kicks in.
 Now what?

-This is why I started JWI, to create initiatives for adults that are looking to transform their lives and become a benefactor of H.E.L.P. of the "Live and Work" Initiative on the journey of chronic homelessness to self-sufficiency.
-This initiative will offer sponsorship of lifestyle wellness opportunities for adults with dormitory style transitional housing, employment / entrepreneurship opportunities, 6 certification / diploma at our C.A.T.A.P.U.L.T.
-U Education Center, with 64 education slots to partner with supportive housing. community building opportunities through neighborhood Ambassadorship, family and social service reunification and faith-based connections.
+This is why I started JWI, to create initiatives for people and communities that are looking for transformation and to become a benefactor of H.E.L.P. with JWI goods, services, information, and resources through programs like the "Live and Work" Initiative that offers lifestyle wellness opportunities to individuals, families and communities with housing placement and meeting of other housing need, employment / entrepreneurship opportunities, certifications / diploma through our C.A.T.A.P.U.L.T.
+U Education Center, community building opportunities through monthly sweat equity family and social service reunification and faith-based connections.

 The saying goes, "it takes a village!"
 Chronic homelessness is everyone's problem.
 The concept of "not in my yard" is no longer relevant because it is in everyone's yard.
 Your help supports our efforts in stopping chronic homelessness, so it doesn't have to be in anyone's yard!
 Friends, I need your help.
 With your efforts, chronic homelessness can be a thing of the past, but we have to start now!
 Please take a look at the plan below to see where you can make a difference.
 Know I truly appreciate you!
 Let's make change!